fsr-de/1327/README.md

 ## Development

 To be able to contribute to 1327, one needs to get the source code with all dependencies.
-Please note, that submodules for *bootstrap*, *font-awesome*, *bootstrap-markdown* and various *puppet* modules are in use:
+Please note, that submodules for *bootstrap*, *font-awesome* and *bootstrap-markdown* are in use:

 ```bash
 git clone https://github.com/fsr-itse/1327.git